tlefko/XPS-13-9350-Big-Sur/README.md

 - Perfect Sleep/Wake for 1080P Model no-touch, still bugs for 3K
 - Exact same functionality as Catalina

+# What Works / Does Not
+- Everything is flawless except sleep on 3K has small issues

 # Notes
 - Never tested USB C except for charging, works great
 - USB devices eject on sleep (not really an issue)